AveDemid/react-code-field/README.md

 | onLastChange?    | func     |

 ## TODO:

--[x] add character filtering
+- [x] add character filtering
--[x] add the ability to call callback when the last input is changed -[ ] add the ability to set a default value
+- [x] add the ability to call callback when the last input is changed
+- [x] add the ability to set a initial value
--[ ] add the ability to force characters to uppercase -[ ] add the ability to integrate with formik and other form managers -[ ] add the ability to turn autofocus on and off
+- [ ] add the ability to force characters to uppercase
+- [ ] add the ability to integrate with formik and other form managers
+- [ ] add the ability to turn autofocus on and off
--[ ] add typescript support
+- [ ] add typescript support
--[ ] write functional tests
+- [ ] write functional tests
--[ ] write unit tests
+- [ ] write unit tests
--[ ] create live demo
+- [ ] create live demo
--[ ] create complete README
+- [ ] create complete README

 If you have questions or suggestions, create a issue.